A Comprehensive Survey on Network Traffic Synthesis: From Statistical Models to Deep Learning: DL based generation

 \subsubsection{\textbf{Summary}}

 The emergence of DMs has revolutionized the field of network traffic analysis, providing a powerful alternative to traditional generative models like GANs.
 Table \ref{table:dm summary} provides a comprehensive summary of the work done with DMs.
 Innovative adaptations of DMs, such as DDPM, stable diffusion models, and controlled diffusion models, have demonstrated remarkable capabilities to generate realistic high-quality network traffic data.
 By effectively modeling the underlying distributions of packet-level features and user interactions with network services, DMs have consistently outperformed previous SOTA GANs in terms of accuracy and realism.
 The ability of DMs to capture complex temporal and feature correlations while mitigating issues such as mode collapse has solidified their position as the leading generative framework for network traffic synthesis.
 Further, lightweight diffusion models make the way for high-quality data synthesis in a resource-constrained environment.
-As research in this area continues to advance, DMs are poised to play an increasingly crucial role in enhancing network security, improving data analysis, and addressing the challenges of data scarcity in network traffic environments.
+As research in this area continues to advance, DMs are increasingly pivotal for network security, traffic data analysis, and addressing data scarcity in network environments.